SD-WAN Features

 The following example topology shows three VPN termination sites.
 Sites A and C

-support post-quantum VPNs based on RFC 8784.
-Site B supports only classical VPNs.
+support post-quantum VPNs based on RFC 8784, while Site B supports classical VPNs

-Site A must be able to communicate with both Site B and Site C.
+only.
+Site A must be able to communicate with both Site B and Site C. When

-with Site B, which only supports classical cryptography, Site A falls back to
+communicating with Site B, Site A can either fall back to classical negotiation or

 Monitor Bandwidth on SD-WAN Devices